Randy Feenstra: 2026 campaign for governor of Iowa

 In May 2025, Feenstra filed paperwork allowing him to begin raising funds for a potential campaign for governor of Iowa in 2026.
-Incumbent Gov. Kim Reynolds has announced that she will not seek re-election.
-Feenstra officially launched his gubernatorial campaign in October.
+Incumbent Gov. Kim Reynolds announced that she would not seek re-election.
+Feenstra officially launched his gubernatorial campaign in October 2025.
+Feenstra received the endorsement of President Donald Trump, while Republican opponent Zach Lahn's campaign was endorsed by former Rep. Steve King and by Turning Point Action.

+On June 3, 2026, Feenstra was narrowly defeated by Lahn in the Republican primary.
+Feenstra conceded the race that evening and later endorsed Lahn in the general election.
+Feenstra's defeat marked the second time during the 2026 midterm elections that a Trump-endorsed candidate (Note: Including candidates for governor, the House, or the Senate.) lost a Republican primary.
+Politico described Feenstra's defeat as a "shocking upset".

 Personal life

-Feenstra married his wife Lynette in 1996.
+Feenstra has been married to his wife Lynette since 1996.
 They have four children.